NOAA-GSL/ExascaleWorkflowSandbox/docs/tasks.rst

 Task Dependencies
 ^^^^^^^^^^^^^^^^^

-Create task dependencies by passing futures as arguments:
+Create task dependencies to ensure tasks execute in the correct order.
+There are two primary methods for establishing dependencies between tasks.

+Passing Futures as Arguments
+"""""""""""""""""""""""""""""

+The most common approach is to pass a future from one task as an argument to another:

 .. code-block:: python